EddieAbbondanzio/EdsAutoDetailing.com/content/services/vinyl-decal-removal/description.md

 ### Wash the Work Area

 To begin, we'll start off by washing the portion (or entire) vehicle where the vinyl is to ensure a clean work surface.
-If the vinyl is located on the lower sides of the vehicle where road tar and brake dust build up we'll also decontaminate the paint to get the surronding paint as clean as possible.
+If the vinyl is located on the lower sides of the vehicle where road tar and brake dust build up we'll also decontaminate the paint to get the surrounding paint as clean as possible.

 ### Remove Vinyl